MYSTERY symptoms and FOOD Allergies

 IgG (immunoglobulin G) testing is a useful guide for structuring elimination diets in many chronic conditions.
 Individuals with neurological, gastrointestinal, and movement disorders often suffer from IgG food allergies.
 These people may continue to eat offending foods unaware of their potential effects.
 IgG antibodies provide long term resistance to infections and have a much longer half life than the traditional IgE allergy.
 Symptoms may occur hours or days after the offending food has been eaten.

-The 93 foods tested in the IgG Food Allergy Test w/ Candida can identify problem food so it can be eliminated from the patient’s diet.
+The 192 foods tested in the IgG Food Allergy Test w/ Candida can identify problem food so it can be eliminated from the person’s diet.

 This elimination of IgG positive foods can improve symptoms of irritable bowel syndrome, autism, AD(H)D, cystic fibrosis, rheumatoid arthritis, and epilepsy according to numerous clinical studies.